myersm0/werkverzeichnis/README.md

 We aim to maintain a very high standard of accuracy and quality — because if the data isn't reliable, it isn't useful.
 Still, despite our best efforts, errors are inevitable in any project of this scope, so corrections are welcome via pull request or issue.

-On top of that, we're developing a framework for local inference using on-device neural nets and classical natural language processing (NLP) techniques, to do periodic automated reviews of the dataset and for assimilation of new or updated content from the web.

 ## CLI tool
 The `wv` command-line tool provides:
 - **get** — Look up compositions by composer, catalog, range